 We have them stored in special albums that accommodate the image size with captions underneath, but that’s not enough.
 The caption can be separated from the image.
 Using a zig marker, I’m going to write on the white border of the image.

 I have scans of all my “old pictures” but now that terminology has new meaning.
 Time passing is reality.
 Putting off until tomorrow what you can do today may result in family tossing your images.
 Really!

 Scan them at a minimum of 600 dpi Tiff.
 You can always resize them for posting on the web.

 My children are going to get photo books of their childhood.
 They don’t know it yet.

 I’m going to curate a selection that represents my favorite pictures and write some longer captions to go with them.
 I’ve used Snapfish.com in the past, but you can use the photo printer you like too.

 Once I have them scanned, it’s easy to digitally organize and share them.
 I use MemoryWeb.me.
 You can tag your photographs with names, places, dates, and even link them to others.
 You can share your images in the app with folks that don’t have it.
 I sent my two nieces images from Easter and a baby shower.
 They didn’t have to do anything to see them except view the pictures.

 MemoryWeb is a photo organizer for genealogists.
 Try it and see.
-Mention my name when registering and you’ll receive a 14-day free trial.
+Use this link for a 30% discount.

 In full disclosure, I receive a percentage of the sales, but I rarely promote a product.
 This one is app that I can’t stop talking about.
 I hope you’ll agree.
 Try it for two weeks.
 You’ve got nothing to lose, except your own family history.